scw-nhs/dcf-design-history/docs/sprint2.md

 ## Fixing import issues

 The Excel spreadsheets are not consistently formatted, so the team designed a pre-import data consolidation and validation process.
 Existing content can be deleted and replaced fairly easily in the import tool.

+## Website phase banner

+The team considered if the prototype website needed to be labelled as a prototype.
+It currently isn't because it requires password access, but the Nightingale theme doesn't support a phase banner or similar approach so this could be a future coding requirement.
+However, previous [research on NHS services suggests that phase banners can be confusing for users](https://github.com/nhsuk/nhsuk-service-manual-community-backlog/issues/89).
+The team decided to avoid using phase banners.